aicell-lab/ddls-course/content/course/ddls-2024/final-project/_index.md

 - **Acknowledgments**: Acknowledge any contributions or support received during the project.
 Here you can also state whether you used ChatGPT or other AI tools.
 If you used ChatGPT, please include the conversation history link.
 - **References**: Include any references used in your report.
 - **Appendices**: Include any supplementary information, such as additional figures, tables, or implementation details.

+**If you are in a group**: Each member should submit an individual report detailing their distinct contribution to the project.

 **Note on ChatGPT**: